You see it everywhere. Often on a yard sign or bumper sticker. Sometimes accompanied by the words “I Believe.” Yesterday I saw it again while driving.

 Another highlight was having Little Beaver Pond to myself for my final night in the Wilderness.
 This pond was a quiet surprise.
-It’s a concealed sub-lake that spills into the southern tip of larger Rainbow Lake.
+It’s a concealed sub-lake that spills into the eastern tip of larger Rainbow Lake.

 There is no sign for Little Beaver on the A.T.
 There is a sign for Big Beaver, but considering Big Beaver is 0.7 miles down a side trail, few hikers bother to walk it.
 But just a tenth of a mile down this blue-blazed side trail is a tiny sign with an arrow that reads “Little Beaver.”

 I pitched my tent in a small oval of dry pine needles, the pond 100 yards below.
 Surrounded by blueberry bushes, I devoted an hour to plucking ripe berries until my baggie was heavy.
 These I gorged on later for dessert, then again for breakfast next morning.
 In between I watched the sun set over the towering pines that rose over the shore of Little Beaver, while stoking a modest fire, smoking my “peace pipe,” and pondering the immensity of Mother Nature.